KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.KeyboardState.md

 ### IsRightShiftKeyDown()

-Gets a value indicating whether or not the right shift key is in the down position.
+Gets a value indicating whether the right shift key is in the down position.

 ```csharp
 public bool IsRightShiftKeyDown();